Books & Documentaries

 The Walkley Book Award celebrates the value and importance of longform journalism, acknowledging the proud line-up of Australian writers who have taken subjects of enduring topicality and consequence from news bulletins, eye-witness reporting, investigations and historical records and provided readers with expanded factual detail, revelation and greater clarity of analysis in book form.

 Winners join the ranks of some of the most celebrated non-fiction writers in Australia: Stan Grant ( Talking to My Country), Chip Le Grand (The Straight Dope), Paul Kelly (Triumph and Demise) Pamela Williams (Killing Fairfax), George Megalogenis (The Australian Moment), Russell Skelton (King Brown Country), Shirley Shackleton (The Circle of Silence), Graham Freudenberg (Churchill and Australia), Don Watson (American Journeys), Chris Masters (Jonestown), Neil Chenoweth (Packer’s Lunch) and Bob Connolly (Making Black Harvest).

 Literary Festival Participation

 The Walkley Foundation’s longstanding relationships with international festivals are aimed at increasing awareness and understanding of Australian society and culture and creating new markets and networks for Australian non-fiction writers.
 We always seek to expand our writers’ participation in overseas events.

 Ongoing collaborations with metropolitan, regional and international festivals allow the Walkley Foundation to showcase Book Award winners to a wide and appreciative audience.
 Finalists and winners participate in panel discussions that are critically well received and attract big audiences.

-The Walkley Foundation will partner with the Sydney Writers’ Festival, Byron Bay Writers’ Festival and the Ubud Writers Festival in 2016.
+The Walkley Foundation will partner with the Perth Writers Festival, Sydney Writers’ Festival and the Ubud Writers Festival in 2017.